 Classic strawberry spinach salad with red onion, feta cheese and almonds topped with a homemade sugar free poppyseed dressing.
-Use up those fresh strawberries with this healthy lunch idea!
-You may also like our Asian Chicken Salad.
+Use up those fresh strawberries with this healthy lunch idea.

-Are you sick of strawberry recipes yet?
-I hope not.
-Today we’re taking those fresh berries, adding spinach and poppy seed dressing and turning it into a Strawberry Spinach Salad…perfect as a summer side dish or for a light dinner or lunch on these hot summer days.
+Do you love strawberry recipes?
+I hope so.
+Today we’re taking those fresh berries, adding spinach and poppy seed dressing and turning it into a Strawberry Spinach Salad

 This easy poppy seed salad dressing is sugar free.
 It uses Swerve sweetener and a few drops of stevia sweetener (based on the taste you prefer).
 If you’d like, you can swap out the sweetener for coconut sugar or traditional sugar to add sweetness.
 It can really be sweetened anyway you like…even honey or maple syrup.

 Simply add all of the dressing ingredients to a mason jar and shake it up.
 Use just a few tablespoons of dressing to keep the calories on this salad down.